How to Stop Overeating: 12 Effective Strategies

 Food Accessibility

-One reason is related to the ease of access to not-so-healthy foods.
-We are bombarded by cheap, palatable foods at all corners of the grocery store.
-There is a whole science behind food marketing, from the words and images on the packages to the perfect combination of flavors that stimulate your brain<sup>5</sup> to want more.
+The ease of access to not-so-healthy foods can contribute to overeating patterns.
+Palatable, ultra-processed foods bombard us at all corners of the grocery store.
+There is a whole science behind food marketing, from the words and images on the packages to the perfect combination of flavors that stimulate your brain to want more.3

-These processed foods are also associated with blood sugar dysregulation<sup>6</sup>, where you swing between highs and lows, leading to even more cravings for sweets.
-While we have the power to override food cravings and make healthy decisions, some of these foods are literally made to make you crave more than you need<sup>7</sup>.
+These processed foods are also associated with blood sugar dysregulation, where you swing between highs and lows, leading to even more cravings for sweets.4 While we have the power to override food cravings and make healthy decisions, some of these foods may make you crave more than you need.5

 Meal Patterns

 Overeating can also be related to your daily eating patterns.
-Skipping meals early in the day can lead to overeating later at night<sup>8</sup> as your body overcompensates for the missing calories.
+For example, skipping meals early in the day can lead to overeating later at night as your body overcompensates for the missing calories.6

 Emotional Eating Habits

-But overeating can also have absolutely no connection to true physiological hunger.
+Overeating can also have absolutely no connection to true physiological hunger.
 Loneliness, boredom, stress, or sadness can trigger some people to overeat.
-Even not sleeping well<sup>9</sup> the night before can cause overeating, as the body looks for quick energy bursts to help wake you up.
+Even not sleeping well the night before can cause overeating, as the body looks for quick energy bursts to help wake you up.7 Consider meeting with a credentialed mental health expert if you believe your eating patterns are connected to emotional or cognitive concerns.

 Distracted Eating

 Distracted eating can also lead to overeating.
 This includes eating at your desk for lunch or binge-watching your favorite show while enjoying dinner.
 You are much more likely to overeat if you aren’t paying attention to your food and how it really tastes.
-In fact, some studies suggest that your brain processes the taste of food completely differently<sup>10</sup> if you are distracted.
+In fact, some studies suggest that your brain processes the taste of food completely differently if you are distracted.8

 We do so many things out of habit.
 Think about it.
 Do you eat lunch because the clock says it’s time?
 Or do you do it because you recognize hunger?
-Do you ever feel like you need something else to eat even if you’ve just eaten an entire meal?
+Do you ever feel like you need something else to eat, even if you’ve just eaten an entire meal?

 Most overeating happens because we aren’t connected to our bodies while we eat.
 The trick is finding your individual trigger(s) or reason(s) for overeating.